alpha-omega-labs/AtomNFT/README.md

 </pre>

 <h2>Downloading AtomNFT molecular data file content</h2>
 To download the file content associated with an NFT as a binary file, use the <code>--download</code> flag after specifying the token ID.
-The downloaded file will be named as <code>pdbid_L1.mmtf</code>, where pdbid is the actual PDB ID from the NFT field, and <code>_L1.mmtf</code> is a standard suffix for all files.
+The downloaded file will be named as <code>pdbid_L1.mmtf</code>, where <code>pdbid</code> is the actual PDB ID from the NFT field, and <code>_L1.mmtf</code> is a standard suffix for all files.

 Example command to download the file content of NFT with token ID 1:
 <pre> python3 atomnft.py show 1 --download</pre>